 Course designed for students who have completed the intermediate level.
-This course covers the four skills of listening, speaking, reading, and writing at an advanced level.
+This course covers the skills of listening, speaking, reading, writing and math at an advanced level.
 The goal of the course is to improve the student's English communication skills so he or she can use English more successfully in daily life and in the workplace.

-ESL 020 Bridge to Manufacturing 3 cr. hrs.
+ESL 020 Bridge to Manufacturing

 Prerequisite: English language proficiency at the low-intermediate ESL level or above